Edgar Tanner

 Sir Edgar Stephen Tanner, CBE (10 August 1904 - 21 November 1979) was an Australian sports administrator and Victorian politician.
 He was a former secretary-general and president of the Australian Olympic Federation and Chairman of the Australian Commonwealth Games Association.

 Personal

 Tanner was born on 10 August 1904 at Albany, Western Australia.
 He was the eldest of four children.
 He attended All Saints Grammar School, St Kilda and studied commerce at the University of Melbourne.
 He joined the advertising staff of the Herald and Weekly Times.
 On 11 June 1938, he married Edna May Ponsonby.
-He died on 21 November 1979 at North Caulfield and was survived by his wife Edna, daughter Ann and son Ted, a former member of the Victorian Parliament and boxing administrator.
+He died on 21 November 1979 at North Caulfield and was survived by his wife Edna, daughter Anne and son Ted, a former member of the Victorian Parliament and boxing administrator.

 Military career

 In 1929, Tanner had been commissioned in the Militia.
 In November 1941, Tanner was appointed temporary captain in the 2nd Australian Imperial Force.
 He was a member of the Gull Force.
 In January 1942, he became prisoner of war after Gull Force was overpowered by the Japanese in Ambon.
 Whilst a prisoner of war at Hainan, he organised sports events including a running race between Australian and Dutch prisoners.